-Heatwaves and the human body
+Heatwaves: What do they do to the body and who is at risk?

 It is a medical emergency and you should call 999.

-People with heat stroke may stop sweating even though they are too hot, their temperature could have passed 40C and they may have seizures or lose consciousness.
+People with heat stroke may stop sweating even though they are too hot.
+Their temperature could go over 40C and they might have seizures or lose consciousness.

 Who is more at risk?